 Focusing on your own wellbeing and energy can also help you to release external negativity.
 Keep a count of all the good things in your life.
 You do not have to compare and feel superior to negative people.
 It is simply a matter of delighting in the little things that make you smile.
 It minimizes the effect of negative people on you.
 It shifts the focus back to you, and prevents negativity from draining your positive energy out of you.
 It leaves you enthusiastic and with a positive outlook towards life.

+It is important to realize that whatever you do, you cannot make everyone happy.
+Even your best work, gesture, or act of kindness will be unappreciated or even unfairly criticized.
+Things will not appear to others as they do to you.
 Understanding this will prepare you for bad reactions from others when you do good things.
 It will help you take a deep breath, remain calm, and smile through it all.
 This is the best way to release external negativity and lead a content and happy life.